 AMHS has a computerized phoning system that sends out messages about school council meetings, report card distribution and other important information.
-It is also used to send out daily attendance reports for students who have missed classes.
+Daily attendance reports for students who have missed classes will also be sent through an automated system.

 E-mail